 🕐 Time-saving matrix builds

-With GitHub Actions, you can process your workflow in parallel.
-It’s a great solution for testing, as each entity can be run independently, which can save you a lot of time.
+With GitHub Actions, you can process your workflows in parallel.
+It's a great solution for testing, as each entity can be run independently, which can save you a lot of time.

 🗣️ Variety of available programming languages